 The glib answer is, all of it.
-This is wrong, but not for the reason you think.
-Finger blew a constant 3.6 billion megawatts out her tailpipe, and used some of that power to decelerate.
-The fun part is, the more of her exhaust energy she used to decelerate, the more she blew at us.
+This is wrong, but not for the obvious reason.
+The Finger blew a constant 3.6 billion megawatts out her tailpipe, and used some of that power to decelerate.
+The fun part is: The more of her exhaust energy she used to decelerate, the more she blew at us.

 Rocket science is fun, but Conservation of Energy takes a beating.

 Before we dive into the math, let's acknowledge the Finger was moving pretty fast.
 Must we involve Dr. Einstein and worry about our clocks lagging, our rulers shrinking, our math cluttering up with greek letters, and our spouses contriving to gain weight while they flatten?